mcgfeller/py-schemas/README.md

   * Construct a Schema from another Schema (from another Schema solution) by going through dataclasses.Field for each element.
 * Associate data with Schema

 The protocol doesn't provide a standard representation for Schemas or Schema Elements; it only provides standard access and use.
-It does provide minumal conversion of arbitrary Schema features between schema libraries, as it provides conversion to Python static types and dataclasses.Fields.
+It does provide minimal conversion of arbitrary Schema features between schema libraries, as it provides conversion to Python static types and dataclasses.Fields.
 See [Alternatives considered](alternatives.md).